 Risotto Rosso

 Risotto rosso is an Italian–style risotto dish, typically made with tomatoes, red onions and red wine.
-The tomatoes and onions give it a unique flavor and vibrant red color, while the red wine adds a subtle sweetness.
+The tomato and onion give it a deep flavor.
+The red wine adds a subtle sweetness.

 Ready?